httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 on by removing or overwriting any existing instances of the fields.
 Otherwise, arbitrary clients can control the field values as seen and used by the backend server.
-It is important to note that neglecting to prevent field injection does not "fail-safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
+It is important to note that neglecting to prevent field injection does not "fail safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
 As such, extra care is recommended in ensuring that proper field sanitation is in place.